What to Expect

 Learn more about submarine service and life on a ship.

 Training & Advancement

-Upon completion of the initial 7-9 week training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Machinist's Mate Nuclear role report to “A” School in Charleston, SC, for six months.
+Upon completion of initial training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Machinist's Mate Nuclear role report to “A” School in Charleston, SC, for six months.
 Here, they develop a working knowledge of technical mathematics and power distribution.
 Students learn to solve basic equations using phasors, vector notations and basic trigonometry and analyze DC and AC circuits.
 They also learn how to operate electrical equipment using controllers, and how to properly test, maintain, troubleshoot, and repair electrical circuits, motors and other related electrical equipment.

 From there, MMNs move on to Naval Nuclear Power School (NNPS), also in Charleston, SC.
 Here they learn theory and practical application of nuclear physics and reactor engineering.
 The six-month course provides a comprehensive understanding of a pressurized-water Naval nuclear power plant, including reactor core nuclear principles, heat transfer and fluid systems, plant chemistry and materials, mechanical and electrical systems, and radiological control.